FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 providers can come to an arrangement to exchange traffic for free.
 Internet exchanges facilitate the exchange between many providers for a modest fee allowing cost-effective exchange of data.
 Depending on the exchange the rules are different.
 Local exchanges, for example, may only allow advertising local (in-country) addresses, while others are built for a specific purpose.

-Generally speaking providers can be classified into 3 categories.
+Generally speaking, providers can be classified into 3 categories.
 Tier 1 providers are the global players that are present on every continent.
 They form the backbone of the Internet.
 At the time of writing there are
 [16 such networks](https://en.wikipedia.org/wiki/Tier_1_network).
 Tier 2 are the providers who are directly connected to the tier 1 providers, while tier 3 is everyone else.

 ![An illustration of how internet providers are connected.
 In this example Global A and Global B are two providers which are connected in the same level, Local A and Local B are connected to Global A, while Local C is connected to Global B. Local A and Local B also exchange data directly and Local B and C exchange data over a local internet exchange.
 The example datacenter customer is connected to Local B.](/lectures/1-cloud-intro/internet-tiers.svg)